jidongxiao/CSCI1200-DataStructures/labs/12_hash_tables/README.md

 Finally, implement and test the *resize* function.
 This function is automatically called from the *insert* function when the set gets “too full”.
 This function should make a new top level vector structure of the requested size and copy all the data from the old structure to the new structure.
 Note that the elements will likely be shuffled around from the old structure to the new structure.-->

-Complete the *isHappy* function using separate chaining.
+Complete the *isGood* function using separate chaining.
 Do not use any of these: std::unordered_map, std::unordered_set, std::map, std::set.

 **To complete this checkpoint**: Show a TA these additions and the test output.